 The engine you need is selected by where you are in the world, the craft that the engine will be used on and the circumstances of how the vessel will be used.

 Pleasure craft in Europe are covered by the RCD and in the U.S. by the EPA Tier 3.
 These standards differ wildly from each other.
 An engine can meet the relatively simple European standard but in order to meet the U.S. EPA standard it would likely have to have electronic control and a common rail fuel system rather than be a simple mechanically controlled engine.

-Commercial vessels in Europe are covered either by CCNR or 97/68/EC Stage IIIA.
-The standards apply to commercial vessels in coastal waters and inland waterways, such as barges, tugs, passenger vessels on rivers and small vessels used as ferries across estuaries.
+Commercial Inland waterways vessels in Europe are covered either by CCNR or Regulation (EU) 2016/1628 – Stage V. The standards may apply to vessels in coastal waters and inland waterways, such as barges, tugs, passenger vessels on rivers and small vessels used as ferries across estuaries.